-5 Deterministic Production Networks and Stability
+7. Deterministic Production Networks and Stability

 In practice, a site in a production network has only a bounded storage capacity so that the question of stability becomes important.
 A production network is stable if the site quantities of each production process do not exceed a fixed bound.
-It can be shown that deterministic production processes, which have a constant input rate and exhaustive production rates, are stable if a certain system of linear equations is solvable.
+It will be shown in this section that deterministic production processes, which have a constant input rate and exhaustive production rates, are stable if a certain system of linear equations is solvable.